Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 Nobody used the term ‘slow fashion brand’ until way back in 2007, when Kate Fletcher, Professor of Sustainable Fashion at the London College of Fashion came up with the term and started a fashion revolution.

-Sustainable clothes are not based on time, but quality, she continued.
+Sustainable clothes are not based on time, but quality, she added.
 “Slow is not the opposite of fast – there is no dualism – but a different approach where designers, buyers, retailers, and consumers are more aware of the impacts products have on workers, communities, and ecosystems.”

 Sure, fashion that is not sustainable is a lot cheaper, but as Ms Fletcher explains: “Of course, quality costs more.
 We will buy fewer products, but ones that are higher in value.
 A fairer distribution of the ticket price through the supply chain is an intrinsic part of the agenda.